fnc-test/product-knowledge/ux/README.md

+## Catena-X Knowledge Agents
-# Catena-X Knowledge Agents (Hey Catena!)
-User Experience Sources
+# User Experience Sources (CX KA UX)

 This is a folder linking all the codes related to the Hey Catena!
 (CX Knowledge Agents) User Experience product.

 It consists of
 - [Skill Framework](skill_framework) library to build Apps that interact with Hey Catena! and keep conversational state.
-- [Knowledge Explorer](knowledge_explorer) a set of UI components which allow an ad-hoc and speech-oriented interaction with Hey Catena!
-The Knowledge Explorer uses the Skill Framework.
+- [Skill Modules](skill_modules) a set of UI components which allow an ad-hoc and speech-oriented interaction with Hey Catena!
+The Skill Modules use the Skill Framework.
-- [Skill Gym](skill_gym) a set of UI components which allow to define and test new skills for Hey Catena!
-The Skill Gym uses the Skill Framework and the Knowledge Explorer
+- [Skill Gym](skill_gym) an application which allows to define and test new skills for Hey Catena!
+The Skill Gym uses the Skill Framework and the Skill Modules

 ## Notice